maubuz/2W6-Notes/docs/wk11/dom.md

 <p align="center"><a href="https://javascript.info/dom-nodes"><em>DOM tree by JavScript.info</em></a></p>

 <br>

-Every tree node is an object.
+The text inside elements forms *text nodes*, labeled as `#text`.

-The text inside elements forms *text nodes*, labelled as `#text`.
 A text node contains only a string.
 It may not have children and is always a leaf of the tree.